SpaghettiC0des/rn-ts-boilerplate/src/navigation/styles/README.md

-#### Navigation styles folder
+### Styles Folder

-All navigation related styles will go here.
+Navigation styles are separated from functionality.